maozuxiao/my-website/docs/Turkey_School_Bus_Solution.md

 2. If a student is left inside and triggers the motion sensor, the sensor uses its IO to wake the hibernating MDVR.
 Upon waking, the MDVR displays an alarm-cancel dialog and the shutdown countdown switches to 15 minutes:
     a) Tap “Cancel”: the “student left on bus” alarm is blocked; the MDVR resumes its 15-minute shutdown countdown, enters low-power hibernation, and cannot be woken again until the next ACC ON.
     b) Do nothing: the dialog times out, firing the “student left on bus” alarm.
 The MDVR logs the event locally, reports it to the platform, and plays calming audio.
 The shutdown countdown is cancelled and the unit stays powered on continuously.
-Simultaneously, an IO output activates the external alarm in a 3-second-on / 3-second-off loop.
+Simultaneously, an IO output activates the external alarm continuously.

 3. The school-bus maintenance team will contact on-site personnel remotely to open the door and rescue the student.
-After the student is freed, the calming audio and external alarm keep sounding; to stop them, the rescuer must board the bus while the student door is open and press the patrol button—pressing it with the door closed has no effect.
-Alternatively, the platform can remotely turn off the alarms without requiring anyone to open the door on site.
+After the student is freed, the calming audio and external alarm keep sounding; to stop them, the rescuer must board the bus while the student door is open and press the patrol button—`ACC ON` can release the alarm.

 #### Motion Sensor Related Configuration